MIT-Emerging-Talent/ET6-CDSP-group-19-repo/3_data_exploration/README.md

 # Data Exploration

 This folder contains materials for exploring and understanding the prepared datasets, including contextual analysis, descriptive statistics, and visualizations.

-## Current Contents
+## Folder Contents

 - [**policy_impact_review.md**](./policy_impact_review.md)
   A contextual review of immigration policy changes and their potential impacts